QAnon: Removal of content

-Facebook banned all QAnon groups and pages on October 6, 2020.
+Facebook banned all QAnon groups and pages in October 2020.
 That day, QAnon followers speculated that the action was part of a complex Trump administration strategy to begin arresting its enemies, or that Facebook was attempting to silence news of this occurring; neither is true.
 Some followers speculated that a Justice Department "national security" news conference scheduled for the next day would relate to charges against Democrats, including Hillary Clinton.
 The Justice Department actually announced the investigation and arrest of Islamic State members.

-On October 7, 2020, Etsy announced that it would remove all QAnon-related merchandise from its online marketplace; the products were still available there as of January 2021.
+Etsy also announced that it would remove all QAnon-related merchandise from its online marketplace.
+The products were still available there as of January 2021.

-In an October 12, 2020, interview with CNN, YouTube CEO Susan Wojcicki said much QAnon material was "borderline content" that did not explicitly break its rules, but that changes in the site's methodology for recommendations had reduced views of QAnon-related content by 80%.
+In an interview with CNN, YouTube CEO Susan Wojcicki said much QAnon material was "borderline content" that did not explicitly break its rules, but that changes in the site's methodology for recommendations had reduced views of QAnon-related content by 80%.
 Three days later, YouTube announced that it had modified its hate and harassment policies to bar "content that targets an individual or group with conspiracy theories that have been used to justify real-world violence", such as QAnon and Pizzagate.
 It would still allow content discussing QAnon if it did not target individuals.

 Hashtags and accounts associated with QAnon have since been banned by numerous social networks including Facebook, Twitter, TikTok, and Instagram.
 In particular, the 2021 United States Capitol attack led to a crackdown on QAnon-related content on social media platforms during the days that followed.
 Twitter suspended Lin Wood's account on January 7 and those of Sidney Powell, Michael Flynn and other high-profile QAnon figures the next day.
 On January 12, Facebook and Twitter announced that they were removing "Stop the Steal" content and suspending 70,000 QAnon-focused accounts, respectively.
 More waves of deletions followed on various platforms.
 Amazon removed a pro-QAnon book after the Capitol riots, and many platforms took action against QAnon-related content after the incident.
 In May 2021, a report published by the Atlantic Council concluded that QAnon content was "evaporating" from the mainstream web.

-In April 2022, QAnon followers celebrated Elon Musk's proposed purchase of Twitter, believing that Musk's free speech approach would allow them back onto the platform.
-After Musk acquired the platform in October of the same year, various QAnon-related accounts were reinstated on Twitter and resumed posting about the conspiracy theory.